jjthomas/rule_engine/README.md

 anomaly if any of its rules fire.
 RE can prune overlapping rules to improve overall precision and display rules in an easily understandable format.

-See `rookies.py` for the key APIs and example usage.
+See `examples/rookies.py` for the key APIs and example usage.

 ## Installation
-Install pandas and pyarrow (python3).
-We recommend installing these packages inside a virtualenv, which can be created with `python3 -m venv rule_venv` and then entered with `source rule_venv/bin/activate`.
 On macOS, install llvm with `brew install llvm`.

-Build the C++ library with
+Install `rule_engine` with
-`<FLAG> ./build.sh`, where `<FLAG>` can be empty (CPU), `GPU=1` or `FPGA=1` depending on the desired accelerator.
+`<FLAG> pip install .` from the top of this repo, where `<FLAG>` can be empty (CPU), `GPU=1` or `FPGA=1` depending on the desired accelerator.
 If there are complaints about missing `Python.h`, you may need to install the package `python3-dev` or `python3-devel`.
-The GPU build requires the `nvcc` compiler, which should be available in any GPU-specific AMI on EC2, such as the deep learning AMIs.
+The GPU build requires the `nvcc` compiler.
 Details on the FPGA build are below.

-Run our example with `python3 rookies.py`.
+Run our example from the `examples` directory with `python3 rookies.py`.

 ### FPGA Setup
-Start an Amazon F1 instance with the latest FPGA AMI (tested with Centos AMI 1.9.1).
-Clone the F1 SDK from https://github.com/aws/aws-fpga.
+FPGA-accelerated installation must be performed on an Amazon F1 instance with a recent FPGA AMI (tested with Centos AMI 1.9.1).
+Before running `pip install`, clone the F1 SDK from https://github.com/aws/aws-fpga.
 Run `source sdk_setup.sh`.
 Then follow the XDMA driver installation instructions at `sdk/linux_kernel_drivers/xdma/xdma_install.md`.
 Set the environment variable `F1_SDK` to the path to the sdk directory in the .bashrc or equivalent.

-Follow the instructions above to install the Python dependencies and build the C++ library.
-If you see an error about the `static` keyword in the AWS SDK, simply delete the keyword from the offending location and everything should work.
+If you see an error during `pip install` about the `static` keyword in the AWS SDK, simply delete the keyword from the offending location and everything should work.

-To run a Python script, instead of directly calling python, use `./run_script.sh <script name> <script args...>`.
+To run a Python script using `rule_engine` with FPGA acceleration, instead of directly calling python, use `./fpga_run.sh <script name> <script args...>`.

 To see the RTL for the FPGA image and to actually build it yourself, check out https://github.com/jjthomas/DataCubeFPGA.

 ## Example Data
-We include an example dataset Rookies.csv, which includes rookie-year stats for all NBA players through 2017.
+We include an example dataset `examples/Rookies.csv`, which includes rookie-year stats for all NBA players through 2017.
 The class variable "IFAS" indicates whether the player ever became an all-star in their career.